 On our ascent, we would be accompanied by our three guides – Dixon, Yusuph, and Majura.
 Also along for the climb were Fella and George, the two members of the Popote team who had taken care of us in the dining tent, bringing in the food from the cook tent, providing us with hot water – anything they could do to make things easy and comfortable for us.
 So – five trekkers and five support staff.

-Coming up – the single most difficult section of our Kilimanjaro adventure, the six to seven-hour walk up to Stella Point in the dark.
+Coming up – the single most challenging section of our Kilimanjaro adventure, the six to seven-hour walk up to Stella Point in the dark.
 Barafu is at the bottom left of the satellite image below; Uhuru Peak is at the top right.
-Of course, we would not really see a thing as we would do it in all but total darkness except for the light of our headlamps!
+Of course, we would not see a thing as we would do it in all but total darkness except the light of our headlamps!

-In six hours we would gain 50% of the altitude we had gained in the first six days of the trek!
-With sunset, the temperature dropped towards freezing and the wind had gotten worse…much worse.
+In six hours, we would gain 50% of the altitude we had gained in the first six days of the trek!
+With sunset, the temperature dropped towards freezing, and the wind had gotten worse…much worse.
 I may have slept an hour or two!